vijumathew/prime-tables/README.md

 $ cd prime-tables
 ```

-The following also take an optional input N for the number of primes to output.
+The following also take an optional input N for the number of primes to include in the table.

 #### Clojure CLI

-at your terminal enter:
+To print the multiplication table to your terminal:

 ```bash
 $ clojure -m prime-tables.core
 ```
-for a multiplication table of the first 5 primes:
+For a multiplication table of the first 5 primes:
 ```bash
 $ clojure -m prime-tables.core 5
 ```

 #### Leiningen
-at your terminal enter:
+At your terminal enter:

 ```bash
 $ lein run
 ```
-for a multiplication table of the first 5 primes:
+For a multiplication table of the first 5 primes:
 ```bash
 $ lein run 5
 ```

 ## Packaging
 The simplest way to package this is to use Leiningen.
+These JARs also take an optional input N for the number of primes.

 ### Standalone JAR
 Go into the directory containing the project and run uberjar.
 That is